KevinGastelum/Relational-Database-FCC/README.md

 # 2. World Cup Database Challenge

-In order to complete this challenge we first need to pull and store data from the World Cup games of 2014 and 2018 (stored in games.csv) inside an SQL database.
-So we need to create a database compatible with our games.csv, which has the following structure:
+In order to complete this challenge we need to pull and store data from the World Cup games of 2014 and 2018 inside an SQL database (stored in games.csv).
+First we need to create a database compatible with our games.csv, which has the following structure:

 | year |    round    | winner  | opponent | winner_goals | opponent_goals |
 | :--- | :---------: | :-----: | :------: | :----------: | :------------: |